dcoy/dcoy/content/about/_index.md

 hidden = true
 +++

-David loves to learn about new technologies, Linux administration and coding in Python or Go.
-In his free time, he's usually spending time with his family cooking up new recipes or hiking.
+I love to learn about new technologies, Linux administration and coding in Python or Go.
+In my free time, I'm usually spending time with my family cooking up new recipes or hiking.